 Live video meetings

 Offering your mastermind group virtually means that you can pull together a much more diverse and interesting set of members.
-With services like Zoom to run live video meetings, choosing a mastermind group platform with close video integration is critical.
+The best mastermine group platforms will have native livestreaming video, as well as integrate seamlessly with services like Zoom to run live video meetings.

-To keep in touch between meetings, direct messaging is important to connect the members of a Mastermind Group.
+To keep in touch between meetings, direct messaging as well as group messaging are essential to connect with your mastermine group members.

 The most successful mastermind groups understand that people pay attention to what they pay for.
 Until very recently, it’s been difficult to charge for a subscription to a mastermind group in the same place you’d run one, whether it’s a community platform, an online course platform, or something else.